SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/docs/vuepress/src/content/developer-guide/overview/README.md

   Needed by the *workspace builder* and contains the base64 encoded username and password to login to the [Cinco Cloud Archetype Container Registry][cinco-cloud-archetype-container-registry] in order to pull the archetype image.
   The secret is of type `opaque`.

+* `cinco-cloud-main-secrets` <br>
+  Secrets as key value pairs  that are solely used by the *main service*.
+  For now, it only contains the secret that is used to hash user passwords.
+  The secret is of type `opaque`.

 [cinco-cloud-archetype-container-registry]: https://gitlab.com/scce/cinco-cloud-archetype/container_registry
 [cinco-cloud-container-registry]: https://gitlab.com/scce/cinco-cloud/container_registry